 Does your pup greet you with a big kiss…and bad breath?
-Bad breath is a common issue for dogs.
+Bad breath in dogs is a common issue for pet owners.
 Dogs of all breeds and ages can have bad breath, and although it is typical, it is important to pay attention to it because not all bad breath is harmless.

 At Ponderosa Veterinary Clinic, we are passionate about the health of our community’s pets.
 This is why we want to ensure dog owners are aware of the potential causes of bad breath so they know when the stench is more than just a gross smell.
-Let’s explore the causes of bad breath in dogs, as well as how to treat and prevent the issue.
+Let’s explore the causes of bad breath in dogs and how to treat and prevent the issue.

 What Causes Bad Breath in Dogs?